ASSESSOR

 Indiana Code (specifically IC 6-1.1-4-13.6) requires the County Assessor to determine land values and submit them to the Property Tax Assessment Board of Appeals.

-A copy of the 2022 Land Order is available for review in the Assessor's office.
+A copy of the most current Land Order is available for review in the Assessor’s office..

 Indiana Code 6-1.1-10-16 describes the use and/or purpose necessary to become tax exempt.
 Organizations such as charitable, educational, literary, scientific, or religious may be eligible for tax exemption.
 An exemption must be timely filed or it will be deemed waived.
 Exemptions must be filed on or before April 1 with the County Assessor.